 The town was aware of the playground construction, but provided no supervision or subsequent audit of the structure to protect residents, the plaintiffs alleged.

 Claims against the town were filed for negligence and wanton and reckless conduct in failing to supervise and/or inspect the design and construction of playgrounds for safety purposes.

 The Massachusetts Torts Claims Act imposes a $100,000 cap per plaintiff on damages recoverable against a municipality for negligence.

 The Recreational Use Statute bars claim in negligence against a landowner, including a municipality, which allows the public to use its land for free for recreational purposes.

 By asserting claims against the individuals as volunteer independent contractors, the plaintiff was able to get around the $100,000 MTCA cap and the Recreational Use Statute immunity provision.
 The plaintiff was also able to bring the claims within the coverage of the individual homeowners’ insurance policies, as well the town’s liability policy, which provided coverage to volunteers.

 The plaintiff successfully opposed motions for summary judgment based upon the alleged immunity of the town under the Recreational Use Statute and of the individuals volunteers under the MTCA.

 A week before the trial, the parties agreed to submit the case to mediation.
 The parties were able to resolve the case during mediation.
 The plaintiffs were awarded a combined settlement from the defendants of $950,000.

-Have You Been Injured Due To Unsafe Premises?
+Have You or Your Child Been Injured Due To Unsafe Playground?

 Find out if you have a case.
 If you have suffered an injury due to a slip and fall, or other unsafe premises conditions, contact us for a free confidential case review and receive a response within hours, or call (617) 886-0500 .
 If you need a lawyer outside of Massachusetts, contact us for a referral.